List of NEVER Openweight 6-Man Tag Team Champions

 Chaos (Jay Briscoe, Mark Briscoe and Toru Yano) were the first champions in the title's history.
 Los Ingobernables de Japón (Bushi, Evil and Sanada) and Chaos (Tomohiro Ishii, Toru Yano, and Beretta) both hold the record for shortest reign at 1 day each, while Chaos (Hirooki Goto, Tomohiro Ishii and Yoshi-Hashi) hold the record for longest reign at 454 days and record for most defenses at 9 defenses.
 Los Ingobernables de Japón also hold the record for most reigns as a team with three.
 Individually, Bushi and Evil hold the record for title defenses with 6 each.
 Bushi, Evil, Tonga, and Yano share the record for individual reigns at 4 each.

-The reigning champions are Toru Yano and Spiritech (Master Wato and Yoh), who are in their first reign as a team.
-It is Wato's first reign, seventh for Yano and second for Yoh.
-They defeated House of Torture (Ren Narita, Sho and Yujiro Takahashi) on July 4, 2025 in Tokyo, Japan at New Japan Soul: Night 8.
+The United Empire (Will Ospreay, Henare, and Great-O-Khan) are the current champions in their first reign as a team and individually.
+They won the titles by defeating Bishamon-tin (Boltin Oleg, Hirooki Goto and Yoshi-Hashi) on Night 2 of Wrestling Dontaku in Fukuoka, Japan on May 4, 2026.